marcinkrykowski/elevator_system/README.md

 In the implementation `MyElevatorSystem` uses `Elevator` class that contains implementations for each method respectively and contains `ElevatorState` to keep that traction of state for each elevator.

+To choose which elevator should fulfill the request system calculates function of cost.
+In our case that function is distance function.
+Elevator that is the closest to the floor that requested a pickup is chosen.

 ## How to run application
 It's a plain `sbt` application.
 All you need to do is run `Main` class or execute tests with `sbt test` command.